 The receiver isn't big enough to affect how your dog lies down or sleeps, so you can both get a peaceful night's sleep.

-Option 3: Stimulation Collars
+Option 3: Bark Collars

-The correction given isn’t painful; a fair comparison is a static shock you get when rubbing your feet on the carpet and touching a doorknob.
-If you’re worried about the static shock, we recommend testing the collar yourself in the palm of your hand.
+If you're worried about the static shock, we recommend testing the collar yourself in the palm of your hand.

 If you are exhausted, tired and need a solution, there are ways to stop your dog barking at night quickly.
 Browse our range of anti-bark collars here, and if you're struggling to decide, check out our buying guide or call our helpful customer service team.